Bridging Tradition and Technology: Why and How I use AI Art in Worldbuilding

 Ultimately, my use of AI in Sayarii is about expanding the resources I can share with the RPG community, making a fully realized world accessible to others.
 I hope this post clarifies my stance and invites others to see AI not as a threat but as an evolving part of a long history of innovation in art.

 Finally, I want to highlight an often-overlooked aspect of AI art: accessibility.
 For me, accessibility means having the time and resources to create the imagery I envision for Sayarii—a project I couldn’t complete to this degree while balancing my responsibilities as a parent and full-time professional.
 But this argument extends even further.
 AI tools have the potential to empower those who have been historically limited in their ability to render images—no matter how rich their imaginations—due to physical limitations.
 Whether it’s individuals with conditions like multiple sclerosis, cerebral palsy, or other disabilities that restrict physical movement, AI offers them a new way to bring their visions to life.
-For many, the journey of creating art is not a question of creativity but one of physical capability, and AI can serve as a means to make art more inclusive, offering the gift of image-making to anyone with a vision to share.
+For many, the journey of creating art is not a question of creativity but one of physical capability, and AI can serve as a means to make art more inclusive, offering the gift of image-making to anyone with a vision to share, and I think this has enormous potential value to those individuals - as well as the rest of us.

 Topic: